-This is the space where I have been compiling notes, interesting materials and activities since I started learning Blackfoot in the Fall of 2017.
+This is the space where I am compiling notes, materials and activities since I started learning Blackfoot in the Fall of 2017.

-Now that the course is almost over, I have progressed to a stage where I can actually string together some easy sentences (relying heavily on help from inspirational teachers like Ryan Heavy-Head, Don Shade and dictionaries like this Blackfoot Dictionary Project).
+After taking a Blackfoot class last fall, I had gotten to a stage where I could actually string together some easy sentences (relying heavily on help from inspirational teachers like Ryan Heavy-Head, Don Shade and dictionaries like this Blackfoot Dictionary Project).

 If you would like to watch a movie I made out of a little story I wrote, please feel free to click on this link below.